-Reserve Disposal Area
+Reserve Land application Area

-A reserve disposal area is an area set aside for future use as a land application area to replace or extend the original land application system.
-A reserve disposal area may be required in the future if the primary disposal area fails over time due to, for example, reductions in permeability of the soil or the soil's capacity to absorb phosphorus becomes supersaturated.
+A reserve land application area is an area set aside for future use as a land application area to replace or extend the original land application system.
+A reserve land application area may be required in the future if the primary land application area fails over time due to, for example, reductions in permeability of the soil or the soil's capacity to absorb phosphorus becomes supersaturated.

-Reserve areas, with equivalent characteristics to the disposal system, shall be designated and set aside in all new applications.
+Reserve areas, with equivalent characteristics to the land application system, shall be designated and set aside in all new applications.
 The reserve area shall be protected from any development that would prevent it being used in the future.

-On site with large areas and limited constraints, the size of the reserve area will generally be 100% of the design disposal area.
+On sites with large areas and limited constraints, the size of the reserve area will be 100% of the design land application area.